 Carer’s Leave or Sick Leave while on Annual Leave or Long Service Leave.

-An Employee on Annual Leave or Long Service Leave, who falls ill or becomes injured or whose immediate family member becomes ill or is injured, is able to request to take Sick or Carers’ Leave and have the annual leave or long service leave balance credited for the period of Sick or Carers’ Leave (providing there was a sufficient Personal Leave balance at the time.
+An Employee on Annual Leave or Long Service Leave, who falls ill or becomes injured or whose immediate family member becomes ill or is injured, is able to request to take Sick or Carers’ Leave and have the annual leave or long service leave balance credited for the period of Sick or Carers’ Leave (providing there was a sufficient Personal Leave balance at the time).

 17.14 An employee may be required to provide evidence of the illness or injury as outlined in Clauses 17.6 -17.8 above.